Superrehtard/old_diaspora_wiki/Win32-Gem-List.md

 This is a list of the gems i use on my beat up Windows 7 box to bundle and install Diaspora, June 2012.
+It is my experience and has no affiliation with the Diaspora project.

 I had to source some odd ball pre-compiled binaries and run pre-release versions of some gems.
 Many of the gems, especially those with extensions, where a real **** to install!
 I am using tcs ruby 1.9.3p231 with some variant of i386-mingw32 and webrick.